 Model: 15BD – 15 lt Digital Temperature Controlled Electric Double Boiler

-Digital Temperature Controllers make higher product temperatures achievable and provide precise temperature control, fast reaction and intelligent operation allows the water jacket to be maintained at as high as 100℃ without rapid boiling, the controller will learn and cycle the heating element automatically to maintain temperature, simply set the required temperature up to 100℃ and the controller will do the rest, capillary style thermostats (dial type) capillary style thermostats are very good however slower reaction means the temperature can’t be set higher than 90 to ensure the water jacket doesn’t rapid boil form temperature runout.
+Digital Temperature Controllers make higher product temperatures achievable and provide precise temperature control, fast reaction and intelligent operation allows the water jacket to be maintained at as high as 100℃ without rapid boiling, the controller will learn and cycle the heating element automatically to maintain temperature, simply set the water jacket temperature up to 100℃ and the controller will do the rest.

 Capping’s Reducer – Wax Cleaning – Capping’s Honey Recovery – 10kg Honey Warming – Bee’s Wax Candles & more